AdvaittejPS/HeeHaw/README.md

 # Project Hee-Haw: Unsupervised ML for Stealthy Hardware Trojan Detection
 _Prepared for the Scripting Languages and Verification course instructed by Dr. Jyotishman Saikia._

 Project Hee-Haw is a non-invasive, architecture-agnostic security auditing framework designed to detect dormant Hardware Trojans (HT) hidden within digital IP cores.
-Utilizing an AES-128 cryptographic engine as the Device Under Test (DUT), this project leverages temporal Value Change Dump (VCD) activity profiling and Unsupervised Machine Learning (Isolation Forests) to identify malicious logic without requiring a trusted "Structural Golden Model."
+Utilizing an AES-128 cryptographic engine as the Device Under Test (DUT), this project leverages temporal Value Change Dump (VCD) activity profiling and Unsupervised Machine Learning (Isolation Forests) to identify malicious logic without requiring a trusted 'Structural Golden Model.'

-## The Nomenclature: Why "Hee-Haw"?
+## The Nomenclature: Why 'Hee-Haw'?

-In hardware security, malicious logic insertions are termed "Trojans" because they disguise themselves within the legitimate "Horse" (the standard AES core).
-However, from a Machine Learning perspective, a Trojan that leaves a detectable mathematical footprint is not a stealthy warhorse—it is a donkey making a loud, intrusive noise in a high-entropy bitstream.
+In hardware security, malicious logic insertions are termed 'Trojans' because they disguise themselves within the legitimate 'Horse' (the standard AES core).
+However, from a Machine Learning perspective, a Trojan that leaves a detectable mathematical footprint is not a stealthy warhorse,it is a donkey making a loud, intrusive noise in a high-entropy bitstream.

-The name "Hee-Haw" reflects the reality that under rigorous mathematical auditing, a Trojan cannot remain silent; its anomalous structural and temporal signature "brays" its presence to the ML pipeline.
+The name 'Hee-Haw' reflects the reality that under rigorous mathematical auditing, a Trojan cannot remain silent; its anomalous structural and temporal signature 'brays' its presence to the ML pipeline.

 ## Technical Architecture & Methodology